 Redefined performance, compact packaging

-Why we should buy it: Sony RX100 V is a premium quality compact camera that boasts high-end features and has phenomenal performance.
+Why we should buy it: Sony RX100 V is a premium quality compact camera that boasts high-end features and has the phenomenal performance.

 The Good: This digital camera has advanced 4K video mode, amazing image quality and 24 frames per second burst mode.